Australian-Genomics/CTRL/developerguide.md

 Two Factor Authentication integration
 ----------------------

+I recommend using [Devise-Two-Factor](https://github.com/tinfoil/devise-two-factor).
 Devise-Two-Factor is a minimalist extension to Devise which offers support for two-factor authentication, through the [TOTP](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) scheme.
 It integrates easily with two-factor applications like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) and [Authy](https://authy.com/)

 add Devise-Two-Factor to your Gemfile with: